Medically reviewed by Drugs.com. Last updated on Aug 12, 2020.

 1% to 10%: Local: Venous thrombosis at injection site (6%)

-Postmarketing and/or case reports: Allergic dermatitis, anaphylactic shock , angioedema, asthma, cardiac arrest, cerebrovascular accident, circulatory collapse, confusion, deep vein thrombosis, dizziness, dyspnea, hot flush, hypertrichosis, injection site necrosis, loss of consciousness, migraine, nerve injury, palpitation, paresthesia, pulmonary embolism, pyrexia, skin hyperpigmentation, syncope (vasovagal), urticaria, vasculitis
+<1%, postmarketing, and/or case reports: Allergic dermatitis, anaphylactic shock, angioedema, asthma, cerebrovascular accident, circulatory shock, confusion, deep vein thrombosis, dizziness, dyspnea, fever, flushing, hypertrichosis, loss of consciousness, migraine, neurologic injury, palpitations, paresthesia, pulmonary embolism, skin hyperpigmentation, tissue necrosis at injection site, urticaria, vasculitis, vasodepressor syncope

 Concerns related to adverse effects:

 • Anaphylaxis/hypersensitivity reaction: Severe allergic reactions, including anaphylaxis and fatal anaphylactoid reactions have been reported with polidocanol.
 More frequent with larger volumes (>3 mL), therefore, dose should be minimized.
 Observe 10 to 20 minutes following injection to monitor for hypersensitivity/anaphylactic reaction; emergency resuscitation equipment should be available.

-• Thromboembolism: Thrombosis can occur.
-Use with caution in patients with reduced mobility, history of deep vein thrombosis or pulmonary embolism, recent (≤3 months) major surgery, or prolonged hospitalization; increased risk for thrombosis.
+• Thromboembolism: Thrombosis and subsequent pulmonary embolism or other thrombotic events can occur.
+Use with caution in patients with reduced mobility, history of deep vein thrombosis or pulmonary embolism, recent (≤3 months of age) major surgery, or prolonged hospitalization; increased risk for thrombosis.

-• Appropriate use: After injection is complete, apply compression/bandage, and have patient walk for 10 to 20 minutes.
+• Appropriate use: Check for proper needle placement; the smallest effective volume should be used at each injection site.
+After injection is complete, apply compression with stocking or bandage, and have patient walk for 15 to 20 minutes.
 Small intravaricose blood clots (thrombi) can develop; may be removed by stab incision and thrombus expression (microthrombectomy).

 • Tissue ischemia/necrosis: Intra-arterial injection or extravasation can cause severe necrosis, ischemia, or gangrene.
 Patients with underlying arterial disease, such as marked peripheral arteriosclerosis or thromboangiitis obliterans may be at increased risk for tissue ischemia.
 Consult a vascular surgeon immediately if intra-arterial injection occurs.

 Monitor patient for anaphylactic or allergic reaction for at least 10 to 20 minutes after injection, and for signs/symptoms of DVT or PE.